Ukrainian involvement in the Iraq War: Battle of Al Kut

 The Ukrainian contingent in Iraq, accompanied by 20 other coalition troops as well as British and American mercenaries, was drawn into its first major battle in early April 2004, when they faced off against the Mahdi army of Shia cleric Muqtada al-Sadr in the city of Kut.
 In the resulting clashes, Ukrainian soldiers lost one soldier, Ruslan Androshchuk, to an anti-tank grenade launcher, and six others were wounded, while fighting near Kut's bridge across the Tigris river.
 Facing resistance from the Mahdi army, Ukrainian forces withdrew from the city on 7 April 2004.
 The retreat of the Ukrainian contingent, against the orders of the US military commander in Iraq, has privately infuriated coalition leaders.
 Sadr's militia have proved to be a far stronger military force than the coalition had believed.
 By April 8, they were effectively in control of Kut and Kufa.
 Sadr, meanwhile, was surrounded by his followers at the holy city of Najaf.
 According to data provided by American intelligence, Ukrainian soldiers killed 180–200 insurgents in the first day of the battle.

 Following the Battle of Kut, Ukrainian opposition to the Iraq War increased.
 The Verkhovna Rada voted in favour of a resolution calling on Kuchma to withdraw from Iraq on 3 December 2004, with 257 votes in favour and none against.
 Viktor Yushchenko and Viktor Yanukovych, the two major candidates in the 2004 Ukrainian presidential election, both expressed their support for a withdrawal of Ukrainian forces.
 Proposals to withdraw Ukrainian troops were criticised by Ukrainian Defence Minister Oleksandr Kuzmuk, as well as the Iraqi Interim Government, who both argued for Ukrainian troops to remain to secure the 2005 Iraqi governorate elections.

 Another incident took place on 9 January 2005, with 7 Ukrainian sappers and 1 Kazakh sapper being killed by an IED explosion.
 An additional 7 Ukrainians and 4 Kazakhs were injured by the explosion.

 Withdrawal

 After the 2004 Ukrainian presidential election and the subsequent Orange Revolution, Viktor Yushchenko became President of Ukraine.
 On 1 March 2005, Yushchenko announced a withdrawal of Ukrainian troops by 15 October 2005, though Defence Minister Anatoliy Hrytsenko later clarified that some troops could remain in Iraq until two months after the withdrawal.
 Following a meeting with Ukrainian Foreign Minister Borys Tarasyuk, U.S. Secretary of State Condoleezza Rice praised Ukraine–United States relations following the withdrawal announcement.

 Ukraine ended up maintaining peacekeeping forces in Iraq after 2005, but drastically reduced to 40 peacekeepers by 2006.
 They also moved from Kut to Al Diwaniyah, where they participated in a training programme for specialised sections of the Iraqi Army and police.
 The remaining Ukrainian contingent continued to participate in this role until 9 December 2008, when they completely withdrew.

+The Security Service of Ukraine's Alpha Group also remained in Iraq to guard the Ukrainian embassy in Baghdad.